 There are several disadvantages of car title loans.
 The most obvious is the high rate of interest.
 If you are in desperate need of cash, you may not think about the cost of the loan, but it is an expensive way to get the funds you need.

 The lender sells the car to pay off the loan, and you are still responsible for any amount owed beyond what the sale brings in.
 If this happens, you really can be left in a worse situation than the one you started.

 What to Consider with Car Title Loans

 The second thing to consider is how much interest you’ll have to pay on top of the loan amount and how much the monthly payments amount to.
 In many cases, the loan is only for 30 days with the option to renew if you can’t pay it in full.

-Look at the details and think about when you are realistically going to be able to pay off the loan.
+Look at the details and think about when you are realistically going to be able to pay the loan off.
 Then, you’ll want to figure out your budget to make sure you can afford the payment so that you don’t fall behind.

 You can visit the loan store in person or fill out an application online for many car title loan companies.
 You’ll need to fill out the paperwork, show a photo ID, and proof of insurance.
 You’ll also have to bring in the title showing you own the vehicle outright with no lien against it.